Driving Tips for New RVers

 Weight: Knowing how much your RV weighs is essential for several reasons, including route planning.
 There are bridges, overpasses, and roads with weight restrictions.
 The last thing you want to do is get into a situation where you must back down a muddy country road because your RV weighs too much to drive safely across a bridge, as we did in the video below!

-Of course, it is also essential to know the weight of your RV to ensure you are not overloaded and your tires are at the correct pressure.
+Of course, it is also essential to know your RV's weight to ensure you are not overloaded and your tires are at the correct pressure.
 These are both critical safety issues.
 Head over to 4 Corner Weigh: The Best Way to Stay Safe Driving Your RV for everything you need to know about adequately weighing your RV.

-Length and Width: The length of your RV will play a part in your turning radius and tail swing.
-Both of these are important to know for safety on the road.
-Some states have width restrictions on certain roads so you will need to know that before you head out.
+Length and Width: Your RV's length will affect its turning radius and tail swing.
+Both are important for safety on the road.
+Some states have width restrictions on certain roads, so you will need to know that before you head out.
 Narrow country roads can be more difficult to maneuver with larger RVs.

-To make life easy we recommend everyone use an RV-safe GPS.
+To make life easy, we recommend that everyone use an RV-safe GPS.
 It takes the guesswork out of the process.
-It will route you based on all of your RV numbers including weight, length, and height.
-You can even have it route around tolls or avoid specific roads.
+It will route you based on your RV numbers, including weight, length, and height.
+You can even route it around tolls or avoid specific roads.
 We are using the Garmin 890 and love it!
 It is even voice-activated.

 If you want the comfort of RV-safe GPS at a smaller price point, try RV LIFE PRO.
 It is one of their many features and includes the RV LIFE TRIP PLANNER, which I wouldn’t RV without.
 (Use the link to save 25%: SOMEDAY)